ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.rst

 Follow the :doc:`installation instructions <../../Installation>`.

-.. attention:: If installing from Debian packages, this tutorial requires the :ref:`desktop installation <linux-install-debians-install-ros-2-packages>`.
+.. attention:: If installing from deb packages, this tutorial requires the :ref:`desktop installation <linux-install-debs-install-ros-2-packages>`.

 Basics
 ------